microapps/gatsby-plugin-react-i18next/README.md

     |-- footer.json
 ```

-The default namespace is `translation`
+The default namespace is `translation`.
+[Read more about i18next namespaces](https://www.i18next.com/principles/namespaces)

 ### Change your components